 5 people favorited this theater

-The Fox Theatre was opened on January 5, 1929 as the New Sequoia Theatre, developed by Ellis John Arkush, an owner of a chain of movie houses on the San Francisco Peninsula.
-Arkush was said to have toured Europe, viewing famous buildings which gave him ideas for the New Sequoia.
+Opened on January 5, 1929 as the New Sequoia Theatre, developed by Ellis John Arkush, an owner of a chain of movie houses on the San Francisco Peninsula named Peninsula Theatres Company.
+Arkush was said to have toured Europe, viewing famous buildings which gave him ideas for the New Sequoia Theatre.
 The building was designed by the Reid Brothers of San Francisco, and featured and Atmospheric Moorish styling in the interior and Gothic Revival styling on the exterior.

 Although used from the beginning for motion pictures, the New Sequoia Theatre had a stage for vaudeville and a pipe organ by the Robert Morton Organ Company.
 A projection machine was provided to show moving clouds and twinkling starts across the ceiling.
 Hand-carved tiles were used extensively in the interiors.
 The building was purchased by the Fox West Coast chain in October of 1929, and was used for movie attractions for a number of years.